ISO 9001 Awareness Training Explained – 2023 Update

-- The quality policy – does not need to be memorized, but must be understood
+- The quality policy: This information does not need to be memorized, but it must be understood.

-- The quality objectives for their area – communicated in a way that ensures everyone knows the target and the current level of performance
+- The quality objectives for their area: These should be communicated in a way that ensures everyone knows the target and the current level of performance.

-- Their contribution to the QMS – how their work affects downstream processes, deliverables, and customer satisfaction
+- Their contribution to the QMS: Your team should understand how their work affects downstream processes, deliverables, and customer satisfaction.

-- The benefits of improved performance – be able to speak to how quality of deliverables increase as the quality of their work improves
+- The benefits of improved performance: Team members should be able to speak to how the quality of deliverables increases as the quality of their work improves.

-- The consequences of non-conformance to QMS requirements – why it is important to follow set processes and protocols
+- The consequences of nonconformance to QMS requirements: Everyone in your organization should understand why it is important to follow set processes and protocols.

 - What is communicated (quality objectives, service reports, etc.) and when (weekly, monthly, etc.)